The Quote ‘Small Minds Discuss People…’ is Wrong

 Is there only one way to achieve it?

-Of course not, so it is your intention that guides and inspires action.
+Of course not, so your intention guides and inspires action.

-Intention (your goal) is ultimately responsible for the outcome because it initiates every action taken to get there.
+Intention (your goal) is ultimately responsible for the outcome because it starts every action taken to get there.

 Put another way, our intent determines every event that occurs on the way to our desired outcome.

 Inspired action rarely occurs when we “borrow” vision.